-111 12304 Tambellup Water Tower Norrish Street Significance The Tambellup Water Tower is of considerable historical and aesthetic significance as a landmark in the main street, which as well as the railway station is a significant element informing of the Great Southern Railway that was the foundation of the development of the town.
+112 12304 Tambellup Water Tower Norrish Street Significance The Tambellup Water Tower is of considerable historical and aesthetic significance as a landmark in the main street, which as well as the railway station is a significant element informing of the Great Southern Railway that was the foundation of the development of the town.
 History Water tanks at the siding held the water from the river, pumped from an engine house with a railway worker pumping the water to the tanks several days a week, for the steam trains.
-2 112 T24 Tambellup Stor 12265 Stirling Co-operative Store (former) 28 Norrish Street Significance The former Stirling Co-operative is of historical and social significance for the provision of goods and services and a place of meeting for the town and district communities.
-History Possibly the site of Maslem's General merchant store: shopkeeper and greengrocer- Maslem's Orchard.
-1904 William H McArthur's general store.
-Tambellup Farmers Co-operative Co.
-Ltd established 1917.
+2 1113 12265 Stirling Co-operative Store (former) 28 Norrish Street Significance The former Stirling Co-operative is of historical and social significance for the provision of goods and services and a place of meeting for the town and district communities.
+History In 1902, Henry Cowen opened a Store in Norrish St which then became Nathanial Phillips Store in 1905.
+Mr Phillips built a new store at 28 Norrish St in 1916 and In 1917 the Tambellup Farmers' Co-operative took over Mr Phillips Store.
+It later traded as Westrailian Farmers' Co-op, then Stirling Co-op with another branch in Cranbrook.
 Later it was a Wesfarmers Agent until c.2005.
 3 3

-TAMBELUP HEALTH CENTRE 2543 Bank of New South Wales & Residence (NSW) (former) 30 Norrish Street Significance The former Bank of New South Wales (NSW) & Residence is of historical and aesthetic value for the associations with the Bank Managers, provision of banking services, and as a fine example of Interwar Free Classical architecture that makes a substantial contribution to the historic character of the main street streetscape of Tambellup.
+TAMBELLUP HEALTH CENTRE 2543 Bank of New South Wales & Residence (NSW) (former) 30 Norrish Street Significance The former Bank of New South Wales (NSW) & Residence is of historical and aesthetic value for the associations with the Bank Managers, provision of banking services, and as a fine example of Interwar Free Classical architecture that makes a substantial contribution to the historic character of the main street streetscape of Tambellup.
 History Established in 1930.
-Harry Adams was the Bank Manager until the late 1930s.
+Mr R W Phillips was the Manager for 16 years through to 1945.
 2 12295 Snowy Wilson's Shop (former) 32 Norrish Street Significance The former Snowy Wilson's shop and the Bank of Western Australia is of historical, social and aesthetic significance for the association with the entrepreneurial Snowy Wilson, the social aspects of the barber shop and billiard saloon, and the aesthetic of the interwar gable frontage that contributes to the heritage character of the main street streetscape of Tambellup.
 History Snowy Wilson had a hairdresser's salon & Billiard room, in Crowden Street before relocating to this store that he established in 1928.
 There were two barbers chairs and several billiard tables.
 Snowy left c.1995.
-It is likely the site of the Bank of Western Australia that became the Agricultural Bank that was relocated to the rear of the site when the store was constructed, as evidenced by the corrugated iron building.
+It is likely the site of the Bank of Western Australia that became the Agricultural Bank was relocated to the rear of the site when the store was constructed, as evidenced by the corrugated iron building.
 The main shop front (south) was Snowy's while the smaller shop on the north side was for his wife: Dixie's Gift shop 2